MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/activitycontactexpired.md

 #### Traits

 <details>
-<summary>List of traits for the InteractionType attribute are listed below.</summary>
+<summary>List of traits for the ProfileId attribute are listed below.</summary>

 \*\*is\.dataFormat\.character\*\*
   \*\*is\.dataFormat\.big\*\*